How Long Does Raw Dog Food Last in the Fridge? Shelf-Life Guide

 If you only have 30 seconds, here's what you need to know:

-Fresh meat is a living environment for naturally occurring bacteria.
-Proper storage isn't just about preventing illness (though that's critical); it's about preserving the fragile micronutrients and enzymes your dog needs for optimal health.
+Fresh meat acts as a living environment for naturally occurring bacteria.
+Proper storage goes far beyond simply preventing illness.
+You must preserve the fragile micronutrients and essential enzymes your dog requires for optimal health.

-As meat sits in the fridge, oxidation and bacterial activity slowly break down these compounds, making the food less nutritionally dense with every passing day.
+Oxidation and bacterial activity slowly break down these critical compounds as meat sits in your fridge.
+The food becomes less nutritionally dense with every single passing day.

 Why This Feels Overwhelming (And Why You're Right to Be Cautious)